 U.S. government personnel have been restricted from using Jerusalem light rail stations in parts of East Jerusalem for a month.

-- State Dept. Confirms Baby Killed in Jerusalem Light Rail Attack Was U.S. Citizen
+- State Dept.: Baby Killed in J'lem Was American

-- Palestinian Spokesman: Israel to Blame for Escalating Violence
+- PA Spokesman: Israel to Blame for Violence

 The U.S. State Department announced the ban Thursday in a security message emailed to Americans in Israel the day after a terrorist attack on a light rail station left an infant dead and seven people injured.